Reagents & Data

 U-CH1 and U-CH2

 U-CH1 and U-CH2 are sacral-chordoma derived cell lines created by the lab of Dr. Peter Moeller at the University of Ulm, Germany.
+MUG-Chor1, also derived from a sacral chordoma, was created by Dr. Beate Rinner at the Medical University of Graz.
 The Chordoma Foundation maintains a repository of these cell lines and makes them available to academic and industry investigators.
-To request U-CH1 or U-CH2 please sign this Material Transfer Agreement and return it to the Chordoma Foundation at PO Box 2127, Durham, NC 27702 or via email to firstname.lastname@example.org
+To request U-CH1, U-CH2, or MUG-Chor1 please sign the U-CH1/U-CH2 Material Transfer Agreement or the MUG-Chor1 Material Transfer Agreement and return it to the Chordoma Foundation at PO Box 2127, Durham, NC 27702 or via email to email@example.com

 - Genome-wide analysis of sixteen chordomas by comparative genomic hybridization and cytogenetics of the first human chordoma cell line, U-CH1